PCWCFA/nextjs-webmodal-frontend-fund-me/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-This project is a Next.js and Moralis frontend for https://github.com/PCWCFA/fcc-hardhat-fund-me.
+This project is a Next.js and WebModal frontend for https://github.com/PCWCFA/fcc-hardhat-fund-me.
 Note that this is purely a proof of concept.

 ## Setup & Configuration